VIB-PSB/ksrates/doc/source/input_output.rst

         * TSV and TXT files collecting component parameters (``lmm_species_parameters_colinearity.tsv``, ``lmm_species_parameters_colinearity.txt``, ``lmm_species_parameters_paranome.tsv`` and ``lmm_species_parameters_paranome.txt``).

-* ``rate_adjustment/species/log_XXXXXXXX``: when launching *ksrates* as a Nextflow pipeline, each execution generates a log directory named with a unique 8-character ID stated at the beginning of a Nextflow run.
+* ``rate_adjustment/species/log_XXXXXXXX`` directory: when launching *ksrates* as a Nextflow pipeline, each execution generates a log directory named with a unique 8-character ID stated at the beginning of a Nextflow run.
 Details about how the processes of the workflow are proceeding and about encountered warnings or errors are stored in log files collected in this directory:

     * ``setup_adjustment.log`` shows the progress in checking input files and setting up species trios and pairs for rate-adjustment.
     * ``wgd_paralogs.log`` shows the progress in estimating paralog *K*:sub:`S` values.